Lejonklou Sagatun and Tundra mono and stereo pre- and power amps – part 1

 Above: the Lejonklou components were only stacked like this to make a nice photo, all listening was done with the components in the Artesania Modular rack

 All my listening was done using the CH Precision C1 DAC as a source and because my Origin Live turntable was away for an upgrade, Marco Oudheusden of Hexagon Audio was kind enough to loan me his personal Linn LP12 Akurate with an Audio Origami PU7 gimbal bearing tonearm.
 Besides Graham Audio and Lejonklou, Hexagon Audio also has turntable arms in its portfolio, hence its inclusion on the Linn.
 The tonearm in this configuration is outfitted with a detachable Cardas OFC silver cable and Linn Silver interconnects.
 The interesting thing is that this particular LP12 sounds entirely different than the LP12 that I reviewed a few years ago: smooth, warm, & relaxed rather than dry and forward.
 The player itself is pretty much the same version, differing only in terms of the tonearm.
 Even the exact same Linn Adikt cartridge was used so go figure how much of an influence the arm has!
 Along with the LP12.
 Marco also included the Lejonklou Slipsik MM phono stage.
-Positioned in the “Reference series”, and with the exception of the built-to-order dual-mono Singularity MC phono stage, the Slipsik is the best phono stage in the Lejonklou portfolio.
+Positioned in the “Reference series”, and with the exception of the built-to-order dual-mono Singularity MC phono stage, the Slipsik is currently the best phono stage in the Lejonklou portfolio.
 Meanwhile, Lejonklou is working on a new and more affordable MC phono stage that uses the same circuits as the no-holds-barred Singularity, which will be called the Entity.